-Yes, parents, we’re setting the record straight: There are benefits for kids who play video games.
-Like what?
+Contrary to popular belief, there are benefits for kids who play video games.
+We know, it’s kind of a shock, considering people have been saying video games have been rotting brains for decades.
+But what are the benefits?
 Improved coordination and problem-solving skills, to name a couple.
 Plus, games can even help with ADHD.

 Of course, studies have also found negative effects linked to excessive levels of video-gaming, such as one that found high levels of gaming linked to poor social adjustment.
 In other words, it’s probably a fool’s errand to figure out, once and for all, if video games are Good or Bad.
 Rather, they’re just a part of life today, like TV, smartphones, and other forms of technology.
 While there’s reason to not give your kids unfettered access to screens, gaming can be part of a kid’s “balanced diet” of free time and play.

 But, of course, parents want to make sure that the video games their kids are consuming have positive benefits — and aren’t so noisy and frenetic that no one else in the family wants to get near it.
 To get some guidance for parents shopping for games, SheKnows spoke with Ian Morris, editor at Everybody Plays, a UK-based gaming site.
 Everybody Plays aims to be a site for everyone (hence the name), from kids all the way to grandparents.
 And, as it turns out, there’s a reason many people might want to seek out a third party reviewing site like Everybody Plays before making a purchase.
 In both the US and the UK, games come with age ratings (called ESRB ratings in the states), but they can only tell you so much.